Coleridge-Initiative/big-data-and-social-science/docs/04-ChapterDB.md

 scraping, tabular data from various administrative databases, Twitter data, and newspaper articles.
 There may be hundreds or even thousands of data sets in total, some of which may be extremely large.
-We initially have no idea of what schema to use for the different data sets, and indeed it may not be feasible to define a unified set of schema, so diverse are the data and so rapidly are new data sets being acquired.
+We initially have no idea of what **schema**^[A schema defines the structure of a database in a formal language defined by the DBMS.
+See Section 4.3.3.] to use for the different data sets, and indeed it may not be feasible to define a unified set of schema, so diverse are the data and so rapidly are new data sets being acquired.
 Furthermore, the way we organize the data may vary according to our intended purpose.